Skip to main content

 What we built

 The Export Service provides a single platform for exporters to manage documentation and regulatory obligations.
-Users can onboard, set communication preferences, verify business authorisations, manage staff permissions, update account details, and track application status, streamlining previously fragmented workflows.
+Users can onboard, set communication preferences, verify business authorisations, manage staff permissions, update account details and track application status, streamlining previously fragmented workflows.

-Role and responsibilities
+Role

-I delivered responsive, WCAG 2.1 conforming interfaces using the Agriculture Design System aligned to the Digital Service Standard.
-I contributed to the design and developer community through forums and guilds, sharing concepts and incorporating peer feedback.
+I delivered responsive, WCAG 2.1 conforming interfaces aligned to the Digital Service Standard and contributed new components back to the Agriculture Design System.

 Designing for efficiency and clarity